renshuki/bandwidth-fast-elasticsearch/readme.md

 ## Description
-This tiny script retrieve download bandwidth speed every 5 minutes and send the data point to Elasticsearch.
+This tiny script retrieve your download bandwidth speed every 5 minutes and send the data point to a `fastcom` index on Elasticsearch.

 ## Requirements
 - Get a Fast.com API token: [How to](https://github.com/branchard/fast-speedtest-api#how-to-get-app-token-)